Words by Christine Breslin

 May 16th, 2018

-Whilst sitting at traffic lights in one of Dublin’s chocolate-box neighbourhoods the other day, I watched as a man in his late fifties placed a self- made, anti-abortion placard above a previously positioned pro-choice sign.
-His poster proclaimed ‘No’ denoting that ‘No’ he does not support repeal of the existing Eighth Amendment.
-As the lights changed and I drove on, I recalled the denial of choice to Mary McGee, Sheila Hodgers, Savita Halappanavar as a result of this act being in place.
+Whilst sitting at traffic lights in one of Dublin’s chocolate-box neighbourhoods the other day, I watched as a man in his late fifties placed a self-made, anti-abortion placard above a previously positioned pro-choice sign.
+His poster proclaimed “No”, denoting that he does not support repealing the existing Eighth Amendment.
+As the lights changed and I drove on, I recalled the denial of choice to Mary McGee, Sheila Hodgers, and Savita Halappanavar as a result of this act being in place.
 However, these were the people that made headlines but for every person whose case became public, there were and are thousands of stories unheard by conservative Ireland.

-In the past 35 years, there have been six smaller- scaled referendums to make changes to the contemporary act.
-Now, as we approach the referendum on May 25th, a merciless national debate and a battle of energy has washed over Ireland- do we or don’t we remove the 1983 Article 40.3.3- the Eight Amendment- that parallels the living mother and the ‘unborn’ foetus from the constitution.
+In the past 35 years, there have been six smaller-scaled referendums to make changes to the contemporary act.
+Now, as we approach the referendum on May 25th, a merciless national debate and a battle of energy have washed over Ireland- do we or don’t we remove the 1983 Article 40.3.3 (the Eighth Amendment) that parallels the living mother and the “unborn” foetus from the constitution?
 In a land classified as free and socially progressive, Ireland is the only developed/European Union country to have this Act embedded in its fundamental principles and is currently one of 65 countries worldwide where it is illegal.
 Yet, the popular polls reveal a slimmer margin than expected, meaning both sides are widely supported.

 Therefore, my choice in the referendum is not solely in support of the abortion procedure.
-My ‘Yes’ vote denotes that ‘Yes’ I support women receiving suitable medical care, that I support women making their own personal choice because of their own circumstances.
+My ‘Yes’ vote denotes that yes, I support women receiving suitable medical care, that I support women making their own personal choice because of their own circumstances.
 I support women in the other 65 countries around the world who, also, do not have this fundamental right.
-It is my support for abolishing the emotional journey 12 Irish women and girls go on a day and will continue to go on, in spite of the eighth amendment, to procure an abortion.
+It is my support for abolishing the emotional journey 12 Irish women and girls go on every day and will continue to go on, in spite of the Eighth Amendment, to procure an abortion.
 It is my support for the existing female population and our right to govern our own anatomy.

 [RoyalSlider Error] Username maven46mag not found